Open Road (Donovan album): History

 The group ended up flying from Greece to France, to the Soviet Union, and then Japan, never fully embarking on their sea voyage.
 They also played a concert in Viareggio, Italy that was broadcast on Italian television.
 Donovan cut the tour short, returning to the UK to focus on his family and record his next album, 1971's H.M.S.
-Donovan, on which John Carr and Mike Thompson also appeared.
+Donovan, on which John Carr and Mike Thomson also appeared.
 The last gig that Donovan did with Open Road was at the third annual Isle of Wight Festival on 30 August 1970.

-Subsequently, Thompson and Carr continued to perform as Open Road, reassembling the group after parting ways with Donovan and bringing in former Dada Lives bandmate Barry Husband on guitar and vocals, and church organist Simon Lanzon on keyboards.
-They recorded and released the 1971 album Windy Daze for the short-lived Greenwich Gramophone label, followed by a non-album single, "Swamp Fever" b/w "Lost and Found”, whose tracks would later be included on CD reissues of the album.
+Subsequently, Thomson and Carr continued to perform as Open Road, bringing in former Dada Lives bandmate Barry Husband on guitar and vocals, and church organist Simon Lanzon on keyboards.
+They recorded and released the 1971 album Windy Daze and non-album single, "Swamp Fever", then a final unreleased album without Husband and Lanzon before splitting up in 1971.

-This second iteration of Open Road embarked on a full tour, during which personal differences emerged, leading Husband and Lanzon to leave the group.
-Reduced to its the original members of Thompson and Carr, the duo recorded one more album before disbanding.
-This third Open Road album (the band’s second sans Donovan) was not released until 2021, when it appeared as a bonus disc on a CD reissue of Windy Daze and whose title is known simply as The Open Road as per what what written on the session tape reel boxes.